ahigerd/galosh/doc/map-explorer.md

 You can navigate through the map using commands like those used in most MUDs, such as `n`, `e`, `s`, or `w` (or `north`, `east`, `south`, or `west`).
 The command line will flash red if you try to use an exit that is not found in the map.

 There are also a variety of commands that can be used to search the map for various features or to calculate routes between locations.
-The `/` before slash commands may be omitted in the Map Explorer.
+The `/` prefix for slash commands is optional in the Map Explorer.
 See the [Map Explorer - Commands](map-commands.md) page for information about the commands recognized by the Map Explorer.
 Messages or errors returned by commands will be displayed below the room description.

 Navigating the map using the command line or the exits in the Room Description panel will record your steps in the exploration history.
 Use the